Gut Microflora, Listen to your Gut!

 As well as being essential for healthy teeth and bones (through maintaining levels of calcium in the blood), a vitamin D supplement is recommended to improve the balance of your gut microflora.
 Vitamin D deficiency – alongside a diet that is unhealthily high in fat - has been linked to the above mentioned metabolic syndrome, a leading cause of heart disease and stroke.
 While vitamin D can be obtained naturally from sunlight, this method is not without its own risks (sunburn, melanoma, skin cancer), not to mention that in colder climates it would be almost impossible to achieve the recommended levels throughout the year.
 For this reason, a high-quality vitamin D supplement from a reputable nutrition company is best advised.

 It may sound like a spell from Harry Potter but lactobacillus acidophilus really has magic powers when it comes to the health of your gut microflora.
-One of the friendliest probiotics, lactobacillus acidophilus can be found naturally in live yoghurt but can also be taken as a supplement to help alleviate the symptoms of diarrhoea, yeast infections and urinary tract infections.
+One of the friendliest bacteria, lactobacillus acidophilus can be found naturally in live yoghurt but can also be taken as a supplement to help alleviate the symptoms of diarrhoea, yeast infections and urinary tract infections.
 It also helps to provide a barrier against the very nasty Helicobacter pylori, which can lead to irritable bowel disorder, Crohn’s disease and even some types of cancer.
 In fact, lactobacillus acidophilus really is a supplement superhero as it has also been effectively used in the treatment of high cholesterol, Lyme disease, lactose intolerance plus skin conditions such as acne, eczema, blisters, canker sores and hives.

 You don’t need to be a scientist to know that there aren’t many problems that can’t be solved by a good cup of tea.
 But we’re not talking PG Tips.
 Green tea has been used for centuries in Chinese and Indian medicine, and modern research cannot argue with this ancient prescription.
 The “free radical scavenging” properties of the polyphenols found in green tea help to clean up our system from the inside out, with research showing that regularly drinking green tea can prevent, treat or alleviate all manner of conditions and illnesses including diabetes, inflammatory bowel disease, arthritis, high cholesterol, breast cancer, stomach cancer, bladder cancer and liver disease.
 Green tea is an acquired taste, however, so if you’re more ‘milk and two sugars’, look for green tea tablets instead.